Federico Moura: Death

 In mid-October 1988, Moura was hospitalized at the CEMIC in Recoleta, Buenos Aires.
-He died on the 21st of December of that year in his San Telmo apartment from a respiratory arrest; he only weighed 35 kg.
+He died on 21 December of that year in his San Telmo apartment from a respiratory arrest; He only weighted 35 kg.
 (77 pounds).
 He was accompanied by his mother Velia.
 He was interred at the Chacarita Cemetery.
 In 2004, Federico's remains were exhumed by his brothers Marcelo and Julio, to be cremated and his ashes scattered at the Río de la Plata.